 If you have an Ulster Bank savings account, your money is protected up to €100,000 per person, or €200,000 for a joint account.
 Again, shopping around is important as you’ll be able to find the most competitive interest rates, and as we noted above, it may be worth looking to Europe to maximise your deposits.
 If you have a lump sum tied up in a current account, now might be a good time to make the most of it by putting it into a higher interest rate deposit account.

-To find out more and access competitive interest rates, visit Raisin Bank
+To find out more and access competitive interest rates from across Europe, visit Raisin Bank